-I’ve also included my Heal Your Gut powder into the mixture for some much-needed gut-loving; a true necessity after the over-indulging we usually do around holiday time.
+I’ve also included my Love Your Gut powder into the mixture for some much-needed gut-loving; a true necessity after the over-indulging we usually do around holiday time.
 The powder also has remarkable health benefits, improving nutrient absorption and taking care of your hair, skin and nails, not to mention it's absorbable iron content that is wonderful for energy levels.
 You can watch and read more about the health benefits of it here.

 By the way, I forgot to munch-ion that these balls are approved by the Easter Bunny, so please be sure to give them a go!

-- 1 TBSP HYG powder
+- 1 TBSP LYG powder

 - 1⁄2 cup almond meal

 - 1⁄2 cup tahini

 - 8 drops liquid stevia